RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 </p>
 <br />

 Things changed when the swag arrived.
 I set up two separate chats for labellers and engineers.
-The premise was that the puzzles they had to solve were specific to their groups.
-While this was true, the primary reason for the class chats was to start to divide the groups...
-In particular, I was preparing for the revelation: when labellers would find out that the pay arrangement is unequal.
+Each team had a puzzle to solve from their swag.
+But separate communication channels also began to divide the players...This was important because the labellers would sooner or later realize they were being screwed.

 <br />
 <p align="center">